The U.S. dollar reached 635 Cuban pesos (CUP) this Wednesday in the informal market of the island, five pesos more than the previous day.

 The economist Elías Amor warned that the dollar could approach 1,000 CUP if macroeconomic imbalances are not corrected, in a warning he summarized as "Cuba on the brink".

-Analysts consulted by elTOQUE were equally emphatic: the dollar "has no limits in the short term," as the peso remains weak and the structural imbalances show no signs of correction.
+Analysts consulted by elTOQUE were equally emphatic: the dollar "has no limits in the short term," given that the peso remains weak and structural imbalances show no signs of correction.

-Equivalence of United States Dollar (USD) to Cuban Peso (CUP), according to the exchange rates of this June 10th:
+Equivalence of United States Dollar (USD) to Cuban Peso (CUP), according to the exchange rates as of June 10:

 1 USD = 635 CUP.